Cycling holidays in Piedmont

 When it comes to sports, Piedmont is the land of Fausto Coppi, who was born in Castellania and lived in Novi Ligure for many years; here, you’ll find the fascinating Museum of Champions (Museo dei Campionissimi del ciclismo), where Costante Girardengo, another local resident, is also honoured.
 Thanks to its thriving economy, Piedmont has been the birthplace of many of Italy’s most notable brands, such as Fiat and Olivetti, which have been exported all over the world; it is also known for gold smithing in Valenza Po in the area of Alessandria.

-2 Bike hotel in Piedmont
+Bike hotels in Piedmont